Dr ARMAND LÉON VAN OMMEN

 Research Overview

-My research focuses on liturgy, autism, ritual, narrative, suffering, reconciliation, and disability.
-Working in the area of Practical Theology I am interested in the empirical and theological reality of religious practices.
+My research focuses on autism (with a keen interest in other neurodivergences), liturgy/worship, and disability.
+Working in the area of Practical Theology I am interested in the lived and theological reality of religious practices and spirituality.
 Much of my work is focused on pastoral needs, especially the needs of marginalised people who are stigmatised and whose voices are not heard.
-Recently I have been working on sacramentology and sacraments; on the issue of taboo and stigma in public worship, especially in intercessory prayer; and on joy in the context of L'Arche.
-Currently, I am working on a larger study on liturgy and autism, as well as on the sensory aspect of worship and liturgy.

-I welcome PhD students who wish to work in any of the above mentioned areas and in the broader field of Practical Theology.
+I welcome enquiries from prospective PhD students who wish to work in any of the above mentioned areas and in the broader field of Practical Theology.

 Current Research